markstory/sphinxcontrib-phpdomain/doc/reference.rst

            Method description

-   Attributes, methods and constants don't need to be nested.
+   Properties, methods and constants don't need to be nested.
 They can also just follow the class declaration::

         .. php:class:: MyClass